 Associate Professor, Dr. Tran Thanh Nam highly appreciated the high school graduation exam plan in 2025.
 (Photo: NVCC) |

-That is the opinion of Associate Professor, Dr. Tran Thanh Nam, Vice Principal of the University of Education, Vietnam National University, Hanoi, regarding the high school graduation exam plan from 2025 that the Ministry of Education and Training (MOET) has just announced.
+That is the opinion of Associate Professor, Dr. Tran Thanh Nam, Vice Principal of the University of Education , Vietnam National University, Hanoi, regarding the high school graduation exam plan from 2025 that the Ministry of Education and Training (MOET) has just announced.

 Personally, I see many new and positive points in the high school graduation exam plan from 2025 that the Ministry of Education and Training has just announced.
 It is consistent with the philosophy of taking learners as the center, respecting the development of multiple intelligences, consistent with the requirements of comprehensive fundamental innovation in education and training, meeting the needs of international integration.

 The difference, though small but meaningful, is that the exam has been oriented to focus on the learner.
-Previously, all subjects were selected by the State, students were required to take those subjects regardless of their career orientation.
+Previously, all subjects were selected by the State, students were required to take those subjects regardless of career orientation.
 From 2025, students must take two subjects representing the most basic thinking abilities of an adult, which are quantitative thinking ability (mathematics) and qualitative language thinking ability (literature) and have the right to choose two subjects according to their interests, abilities, and career orientation that they intend to apply to colleges or universities.

-Using the 2+2 exam method has also changed the concept of traditional exam blocks, and there is no longer a combination of Natural Sciences or Social Sciences.
+Using the 2+2 exam method has also changed the concept of traditional exam blocks, there is no longer a combination of Natural Sciences or Social Sciences.
 However, this may be suitable for the reality of many new professions emerging in the labor market and new training programs that educational institutions have been building that are "transdisciplinary" in nature, combining natural sciences, social sciences and technology.

 With 4 subjects, including 2 compulsory subjects and 2 elective subjects, the number of subject combinations is 36, a reduction of 1/3 compared to the current number of admission combinations.
 This will help simplify the university and college admission process in the future.

-Having fewer subjects also helps society save money.
-Students being able to choose their subjects will help reduce stress for candidates and avoid the situation of only studying to cope with the exam, but will study because of their desire to explore knowledge.
+Having fewer exam subjects also helps society save money.
+Students being able to choose their exam subjects will help reduce stress for candidates and avoid the situation of only studying to cope with the exam, but will study because of their desire to explore knowledge.

-In particular, standardized broad assessment tests such as SAT and ACT mainly assess reading comprehension, essay writing, and mathematical logical thinking skills...
+In particular, standardized broad assessment tests such as SAT and ACT mainly assess reading comprehension, essay writing and mathematical logical thinking skills...
 The adjustment of the two compulsory subjects, Math and Literature, has also approached the core competencies that need to be assessed in students from broad assessment tests that many countries are using.

 In some countries of the European Union (EU) such as France (with the Bac exam), students can choose to take one of three Bac types: S (Science), ES (Socio-Economics) and L (Arts and Culture).
 For example, Bac S will have compulsory subjects such as Mathematics, Physics-Chemistry, Literature, Foreign Languages and subjects that students can choose from: Biology, Advanced Chemistry, Advanced Mathematics...
 Bac ES will have compulsory subjects such as Mathematics, Literature, Economics, Social Sciences, Foreign Languages and some elective subjects such as History, Advanced Mathematics and many other subjects; Bac L will have compulsory subjects such as Literature, History-Geography, Foreign Languages and a list of elective subjects including Literature, Arts and many other subjects.

 The exams not only focus on assessing academic knowledge but also soft skills and abilities such as self-control, ambition, flexibility, leadership, teamwork, problem solving and impressive communication.
-These are things we need to continue to absorb and implement effectively.
+These are the things we need to continue to absorb and implement effectively.

 Candidates taking the high school graduation exam.
 (Source: Labor) |

-What I see the most debate is the non-compulsory foreign language test.
+The thing I see the most debate is the non-compulsory foreign language test.
 From the experience of countries around the world, some countries still consider foreign languages as a compulsory subject (even specifying English as the compulsory foreign language) and some other countries do not.
 This is something that needs further research.

 If we use the Foreign Language option as a compulsory subject, we can even directly require it to be English because English is now the common language in business, science, and technology programming, an important tool for individuals to connect with the rest of the world, preparing them to integrate well into the professional world later.

-However, we must also consider that the context of Vietnam will be difficult for many students in remote areas, ethnic minority students whose mother tongue is not Kinh, and that having to take this subject as a compulsory test will create a lot of tension and inequality between students in advantaged areas and disadvantaged areas.
+However, we must also consider that the context of Vietnam will be difficult for many students in remote areas, ethnic minority students whose mother tongue is not Kinh, and having to take this subject as a compulsory test will create a lot of tension and inequality between students in advantaged areas and disadvantaged areas.

 With the rapid advancement of technology in the future, language will no longer be a big barrier because all information can be translated directly by AI in real time.
 Therefore, I tend to support not making Foreign Language a compulsory subject.
 When it is necessary to use a foreign language for work, there are also many international certificates that can be used to assess the achievement of standard competence.